 - To remove from popsicle mold, run the mold under running hot water until the popsicles have loosened slightly and can be removed.

-- Optional: if you want a chocolate drizzle, melt the chocolate chips and coconut oil in a microwave-safe container in the microwave for 30-60 seconds and stir until smooth.
+- To make the chocolate drizzle, melt the chocolate chips and coconut oil in a microwave-safe container for 30 seconds at a time and stir until smooth.
 Pour the melted chocolate into a small bag, cut off a tiny piece in the corner, and drizzle over protein pops.